jrowellfx/expandSeq/README.md

 Expands a list of FRAME-RANGEs into a list of integers.

-FRAME-RANGEs may be combined to describe less regular sequences by concatenating one after another separated by spaces or commas.

 Example:
     $ expandseq 2-4 1-6 10
     2 3 4 1 5 6 10